crumjo/media-server-connection-instructions/README.md

 ## Setup Instructions
-1. Text me the email address that you would like to use for Tailscale and I will send you an invite to join the VPN.
+1. Text me the email address that you would like to use for Tailscale and I will send you an invite to join.
 2. After receiving the invite, set up a Tailscale account.
 3. Sign in to the Tailscale app that you downloaded earlier.
 4. Connect to the Tailscale VPN.
 There will be a popup asking if you want to allow Tailscale to add VPN configurations.
 Click allow.
-5. Sign in to the media server **on the same device connected to Tailscale VPN**_
+5. Sign in to the media server **on the same device connected to Tailscale VPN:**
     1. Infuse: _Files_ --> _Add Files_ --> Saved Shares _Add..._ --> _Other Jellyfin_ --> _Enter server address (jellyfin.tailxxxxxx.ts.net), username, & password_
     2. Swiftfin: _Connect_ -->  _Server URL (jellyfin.tailxxxxxx.ts.net)_ --> _Enter username & password_
     3. Browser: _jellyfin.tailxxxxxx.ts.net_ --> _Enter username & password_